joyzoursky/docker-python-chromedriver/README.md

  - 2.7 - based on Python 2.7
  - 3.6 - based on Python 3.6
+ - 2.7-xvfb - based on Python 2.7 with xvfb installed
+ - 3.6-xvfb - based on Python 3.6 with xvfb installed
  - latest (default version, same as 3.6)

 ### Usage: